-Swipe between the layers and compare: In this example, the light thin and pile burn is shown as the top swipe layer, followed by light thin, pile burn, and low severity wildfire (broadcast burn).
-Sliding back and forth and looking at the legend indicates that the Flame Lengths were in fact reduced by several feet in some areas with just the addition of the Low Severity Wildfire!
-Next, you'll want to see how the Fuel Models have changed with the addition of the Low Severity Wildfire.
+Swipe between the layers and compare: In this example, "N Selkirk Thin Pile Burn 10yr" is shown as the top swipe layer, followed by "N Selkirk Broadcast Burn".
+Sliding back and forth and looking at the legend indicates that the Flame Lengths were in fact reduced by several feet in some areas with just the addition of the broadcast burn!